jmix-projects/jta-demo/README.md

     }
 ```

-- Create EntityManagerFactory bean using JmixEntityManagerFactoryBean and set JTA DataSource for it
+- Create EntityManagerFactory bean using JmixJtaEntityManagerFactoryBean and set JTA DataSource for it
 ```
     @Bean
     @DependsOn({"ordersTransactionManager", "ordersDataSource"})